Vic-F-Tech/Network-File-Shares/README.md

-<h1>Creating a Network File Share and accessing it with a User Account</h1>
+<h1>Network File Shares and Permissions</h1>
-This demonstration shows how to create a network file share and then using a user account within the same domain to access the file.
+This demonstration shows how to create a network file share, assign it's permissions, and then use a user account within the same domain to access the file share.
 This environment consists of a Windows Server 2022 virtual machine acting as the Domain Controller on a VNet with a Windows 10 virtual machine acting as a client within the same VNet.
 These virtual machines and this VNet was created with Microsoft Azure.
 The Domain Controller has Active Directory installed on it.
 The Domain Controller and the client on the VNet are both connected to the same domain.
 I am connecting to the Domain Controller and the client via Remote Desktop Protocol through my local device which is a Windows 11 computer.<br />

 <h2>Environments and Technologies used</h2>